Life can be hard. Sometimes we face curve balls that can knock us off course. Sometimes we take hard knocks.

 If not, know that God wants to be your God.

-Just like the Israelites went through the Red Sea, so Jesus shed his blood so that we can be set free.
-And just like God’s plan was to lead his people into the Promised Land, so God has prepared a place for you to spend eternity with Him in His Kingdom.
+Just like the Israelites went through the Red Sea, Jesus shed his blood so that we could be set free.
+And just like God’s plan was to lead his people into the Promised Land, God has prepared a place for you to spend eternity with Him in His Kingdom.

 Have you accepted Jesus as your Lord and Savior?
 If you want to start or restart your walk with God, click here to pray a simple prayer we have set up for you.